robkremers/KafkaBasics/readme.txt

 - Downloading
 - Setup of Kafka
 - Starting up Kafka
-- Overview of commands that can be used for handling of Kafka on the commandline.
+- Overview of commands that can be used for handling of Kafka / topics on the commandline.
-- Command line example of Kafka producer / consumber.
+- Command line example of Kafka producer / consumer.
 - A basic java example:
 	- producer_consumer_example
 		- kafka_producer
 		- kafka_consumer
+- Zookeeper state unix commands
 - A more extensive java example:
 	- trafficSpeedControl
 		- InterstateTrafficSensor
 		- InterstateSpeedService
 		- InterstateCarRegistryService
+- Overview of scripts present in $KAFKA_HOME/bin and their purpose.
 - Sources / References

 Git: